 You don’t have to believe the many Brits on Reddit saying that our excessive drinking culture is normal for us, normal, but not healthy.
 Seaman and Ikegwuonu (2010) lengthy report on UK drinking, stated that it can be argued that the UK has always been characterised by excessive drinking.

-The reality is, most Brits would be classified as being a problematic drinker.
-The majority of the co-workers when I worked at a substance abuse service would also fall into that category, as did I. The NHS states we shouldn’t regularly drink over 14 units of alcohol a week.
+The reality is that most Brits would be classified as being a problematic drinker.
+The majority of my co-workers when I worked at a substance abuse service would also fall into that category, as did I. The NHS states we shouldn’t regularly drink over 14 units of alcohol a week.
 But for a lot of us Brits, that’s pre-drinking before we ever go out at the weekend.
 But because we don’t drink every single day or need a drink in the morning, we don’t see it as a problem.
-Although we don’t seem to mind being a nation that’s dependent on alcohol, as long as we’re still able to function, it is very much a problem.
+Although we don’t seem to mind being a nation, that’s dependent on alcohol, as long as we’re still able to function, it is very much a problem.

 British culture is drinking.